lexibank/tlopo/out/vol4/chapter7.md

-In the cognate set below the Malai (NNG) term and those from the Malakula languages Nahai’i, Axamb and Nisvai (NCV) speak in favour of a freestanding POc &ast;gagao, whilst the Molima (PT), Teop, Simbo, Torau, Kia, Kokota (all MM) and Gela (SES) terms point to &ast;gaga- and &ast;kaka- as forms occurring in compounds.
+In the cognate set below the Malai (NNG) term and those from the Malakula languages Nahai’i, Axamb and Nisvai (NCV) speak in favour of a freestanding POc _&ast;gagao_, whilst the Molima (PT), Teop, Simbo, Torau, Kia, Kokota (all MM) and Gela (SES) terms point to _&ast;gaga-_ and _&ast;kaka-_ as forms occurring in compounds.

 <table>
 <tr>